-- Retains and treats the first 3/4” of rainfall (85th percentile for 24-hour storm events) using a system of permeable surfaces, gravel beds, and bioswales, which eliminate the need for a conventional drainage system.
+- Manages the first 3/4-in of rainfall using a system of permeable surfaces, gravel beds, and bioswales, which eliminate the need for a conventional drainage system.

-- Removes an average of 80-94% of Total Suspended Solids (TSS) in stormwater runoff.
+- Removes an estimated 80-94% of Total Suspended Solids (TSS) in stormwater runoff.

-- Eliminated potable water use for irrigation by using reclaimed water, and reduced the amount of water needed by 66% through careful plant selection.
+- Eliminated potable water use for irrigation by using reclaimed water and reduced the amount of water required for irrigation by 66% through plant selection.

-- Helps reduce the urban heat island effect by replacing 70% of the asphalt on the site with concrete permeable pavers, which have 7 times the reflectance (albedo).
-19 trees also help by providing shade.
+- Contributes to a reduction in the urban heat island effect by replacing 70% of the existing asphalt on the site with concrete permeable pavers, which have 7 times the reflectance.
+19 trees also contribute to this effort by providing shade.

-- Commands rents that are 5% higher than those in surrounding retail centers.
+- Commands rents that are 5% higher on average than those in surrounding retail centers.